alejandralopezgalan/SuperStore-Sales-Analysis/README.md

 ### Recommendations

 ## Introduction

 ### Business Problem
 This analysis seeks to tackle critical business challenges by utilising sales data to refine marketing and sales strategies.
 It explores customer segmentation to identify high-value consumer groups, evaluates product performance to optimise stock levels and increase sales, and examines geographical trends to uncover regional opportunities.
-Furthermore, it investigates profit margins, sales patterns, and customer behaviour to extract actionable insights that can drive growth, enhance customer satisfaction, and maximise profitability.
+Furthermore, it investigates sales patterns, and customer behaviour to extract actionable insights that can drive growth, enhance customer satisfaction, and maximise profitability.
 The ultimate goal is to develop data-driven strategies for business improvement and sustainable expansion.

 ### Goals
 1. Enhance marketing strategies by identifying high-value consumer groups and tailoring campaigns to their preferences.